The University is accredited by the Higher Learning Commission.

 This program is designed for students who only want to teach middle school mathematics.
 The program offers these students a shorter pathway to obtain middle school licensure.
 The program also better prepares future educators to navigate the unique developmental stage of middle school students (grades five through eight).

-Students complete required mathematics courses in the following areas:
+Students complete required mathematics courses in the following areas: analytic geometry, calculus, statistics, concepts of number and operations, geometry, discrete mathematics, and history of mathematics.

 Advisors work with each student in the selection of courses prior to registration each semester.
 Each student's study benefits from use of the Center of Mathematics Education Resource Library housed on the second floor of University Hall.